beosro/pcapmq/README.rst

 --------

 * Sniffer network packet
-* (TODO) Publish message to MQTT when found particular packet on network
+* Publish message to MQTT when found particular packet on network

 Installation